GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 "with climbing up out of the cesspool **that is social media** and actually listening to each other" - Screenplay Writer Vince Gilligan.
 Writers Guild of America.
 February 15, 2025.

-* "Eternal September or the September that never ended was a cultural phenomenon during a period beginning around late 1993 and early 1994, when Internet service providers began offering Usenet access to many new users" https://en.wikipedia.org/wiki/Eternal_September
+* "Eternal September or the September that never ended was a **cultural phenomenon during a period beginning around late 1993** and early 1994, when Internet service providers began offering Usenet access to many new users" https://en.wikipedia.org/wiki/Eternal_September

 Usenet is Social Media.
 The Fall of education and self-awareness of the { Neil Postman, Marshall McLUhan } hive mind media ecology woke / wake literacy.
 The Original Sin of Romans 11:32 F.A.Q.
 R.T.F.M. abandonment off those binary trees of passed-down knowledge and comprehension of ecological media peering.
+Not what we had with QLink brand generation / CompuServe commercial, the America OnLine [saturation of media medium](https://americanhistory.si.edu/collections/object/nmah_1395721).